ARTICLE IX WORKING CONDITIONS

 Example of School Day in Elementary Schools

-1. The single session of the official school day for the students in the elementary schools in the East Providence School System begin at 8:45 A,M. and concludes at 2:45 P.M.
+1. Assume the single session of the official school day for the students in the elementary schools in the East Providence School System begin at 8:45 A.M. and concludes at 2:45 P.M.

 4. Teachers shall remain in their classrooms and be available for student help until 3:00 P.M.

 5. Physical education classes shall be held for one hundred (100) minutes each week in Grades 1 through 5.